radicle-dev/radicle.xyz/_guides/user.md

 lines to it:

     HiddenServiceDir /var/lib/tor/radicle
-    HiddenServicePort 8776
+    HiddenServicePort 58776

-These lines set the `HiddenServiceDir` to the path of the directory we just created and specify the `HiddenServicePort` as `8776`, which is the default Radicle node port.
+These lines set the `HiddenServiceDir` to the path of the directory we just created and specify the `HiddenServicePort` as `58776`, which is the same port number that we will configure the Radicle node to listen on (see below). [^port]

 Finally, we restart our Tor daemon to apply the configuration changes: